Menu

 Rachel in Bruges

-Why?
-Because this has been the biggest lesson of all that I have learnt since being diagnosed with autoimmune hypothyroidism and beginning the quest to take my health back.
-My physical health, mental health and just about everything.
+Because this has been the biggest lesson of all that I have learned since being diagnosed with autoimmune hypothyroidism and beginning the quest to take my health back.

 Thyroid Medication Alone Doesn’t Always Help

-It took several years and a lot of trial and error, various interventions and lessons learnt for me to regain my quality of life.
-I was once so unwell with hypothyroidism and Hashimoto’s that I was barely able to work, my quality of life was hugely affected (I couldn’t get out of bed some days and my now-husband even had to help me get to the toilet, shower and change my clothes), and I was only twenty-one years old.
-I reached a point of being so unwell, physically and mentally, that I was depressed to the point of being suicidal.
+I was once so unwell with hypothyroidism and Hashimoto’s that I was barely able to work, my quality of life was hugely affected (I couldn’t get out of bed some days and my now-husband even had to help me get to the bathroom, and up the stairs), and I was only twenty-one years old.

 I’m so thankful now that I somehow still saw a tiny sliver of hope and bit by bit, pieced my health back together by piecing together my wider jigsaw puzzle.
+I did this by researching for hours upon hours online, in books, devouring research and studies and speaking to thyroid experts.

 As we’re all different, there are also some other puzzle pieces that haven’t applied to myself, but I’ve included them at the end, as they will apply to many of you still.